 - 1. SJPS will encourage parents/guardians to send healthy foods as snacks for the school day; snacks should make a positive contribution to the student's diet and health, with an emphasis on serving fruits and vegetables as the primary snack and water as the primary beverage. - 2.
 Classroom celebrations will encourage healthy or nonfood choices. - 3.
-Treats being used as a reward will be minimal. - 4.
+Treats being used as a reward will be minimal.
+SJPS strongly recommends staff use physical activity as a reward when feasible. - 4.
 Students will be given 20 minutes to eat lunch and 20 minutes of recess time for all grades each day.